quocthanhp/Cachex-Pathfinding/README.md

 # Cachex pathfinding

 This is a project of COMP30024 Artificial Intelligence <br />
-Apply A* Search Algorithm to find shortest path from start coordinate to end coordinate while avoiding already-occupied cells
+Apply A* Search Algorithm to find lowest-cost path from start coordinate to end coordinate while avoiding already-occupied cells

 # Output format